MEGA65/open-roms/doc/Extended-BASIC.md

 ### `IF MEGA65 THEN`, `IF MEGA65 GOTO` (MEGA65)

-Special check for running under MEGA65.
+Special check for running on *MEGA65* motherboard.
 The `MEGA65` string is not tokenized, therefore it will be listed properly even under original BASIC V2. `MEGA65` is not a variable here - it is still possible to normally use the `ME` variable.